MicrosoftDocs/customer-insights/ci-docs/audience-insights/sentiment-analysis.md

 Sentiment analysis is based on text feedback data that has gone through the [data unification process](data-unification.md).
 We highly recommend that you [configure your feedback data entities as semantic type activity entities](map-entities.md#select-primary-key-and-semantic-type-for-attributes) (Feedback type) beforehand.

-To create a sentiment analysis report, you need at least [Contributor permissions](permissions.md).
+To configure a sentiment analysis model, you need at least [Contributor permissions](permissions.md).

 Customer Insights can process up to 10 million feedback records for a single model run.
 The model can analyze feedback comments up to 128 words.
 If a feedback comment is longer, the analysis considers only the first 128 words.